Streamlinelv/cartbounty/README.md

 You will receive regular email notifications about newly abandoned shopping carts and will be able to remind about these carts either manually or using WordPress default mail server to send automated abandoned cart recovery emails.

-If you would like to send automated abandoned cart recovery emails to customers via [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* or [MailChimp](http://eepurl.com/hHjfrX)* , please visit our [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") plugin page.
+If you would like to send automated abandoned cart recovery emails or SMS text messages to customers via [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)*, [MailChimp](http://eepurl.com/hHjfrX)* or [BulkGate](https://portal.bulkgate.com/join/55713)* , please visit our [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") plugin page.

 #### Plugin basics and features: